Are Bars Liable for Drunk Drivers?

 Types of Dram Shop or Social Host Cases

-Proximate Causation & Damages After a Drunk Driving Accident
+Proximate Causation and Damages After a Drunk Driving Accident

 Can social hosts be held liable for their guests’ drunk driving?